enjmiah/virtuawin-bar/README.md

 active one.
 It is aesthetically similar to status bars designed to work with tiling window managers, like i3bar and Polybar.

+For convenience, *virtuawin-bar* also optionally provides keybindings for switching focus to a window in a specified cardinal direction, similar to functionality found in tiling window managers.
+This feature is disabled by default in order to be non-intrusive.

 *virtuawin-bar* is light on system resources, and uses less than 1 MB of memory and negligible CPU time when idle.